 An applicant who is a juristic entity must be represented by a patent practitioner.
-An applicant for patent, other than a juristic entity (e.g., organizational assignee), may file and prosecute his or her own application, and thus act as his or her own representative (pro se) before the Office.
+An applicant for patent, other than a juristic entity (e.g., organizational assignee), may file and prosecute their own application, and thus act as their own representative (pro se) before the Office.
 See 37 CFR 1.31.
 In presenting (whether by signing, filing, submitting, or later advocating) papers to the Office, a pro se applicant is making the certifications under 37 CFR 11.18(b), and may be subject to sanctions under 37 CFR 11.18(c) for violations of 37 CFR 11.18(b)(2).
 See 37 CFR 1.4(d)(4).
 See also MPEP §§ 402.03 and 410.

-If patentable subject matter appears to be disclosed in a pro se application and it is apparent that the applicant is unfamiliar with the proper preparation and prosecution of patent applications, the examiner may suggest to the applicant that it may be desirable to employ a registered patent attorney or agent.
-It is suggested that form paragraph 4.10 be incorporated in an Office action if the use of an attorney or agent is considered desirable and if patentable subject matter exists in the application.
+If patentable subject matter appears to be disclosed in a pro se application and it is apparent that the applicant is unfamiliar with the proper preparation and prosecution of patent applications, the examiner may suggest to the applicant that it may be desirable to employ a registered patent attorney or agent, but the Office cannot aid in selecting a patent practitioner.
+A listing of registered patent attorneys a n d agents i s available www.uspto.gov/FindPatentAttorney.
+Interested parties may also obtain a list of registered patent practitioners located in their area by writing to the Office of Enrollment and Discipline (OED) at Mail Stop OED, Director of the U.S. Patent and Trademark Office, P.O.
+Box 1450, Alexandria, VA 22313-1450.
+The examiner should not suggest that applicant employ a patent practitioner if the application appears to contain no patentable subject matter.
+It is suggested that form paragraph 4.10 be incorporated in an Office action if the use of a patent practitioner is considered desirable and if patentable subject matter exists in the application.

-¶ 4.10 Employ Services of Attorney or Agent
+\P 4.10 Employ Services of Attorney or Agent